 But for most patients, medication is only one component of recovery.

 After beginning MAT, many people soon have the coherence and capability to begin fixing the damage left in the wake of their addiction, and they need counseling and other types of support through this repair work.
-Our care coordinators, licensed drug and alcohol counselors, physicians, nurse practitioners, center managers, and other staff help patients through the process of building a more stable future, whether through direct counseling and support or connecting patients to additional specialists and services.
+Our care coordinators, doctors such as our Richmond Suboxone doctor, licensed drug and alcohol counselors, physicians, nurse practitioners, center managers, and other staff help patients through the process of building a more stable future, whether through direct counseling and support or connecting patients to additional specialists and services.

 While each patient is unique, there are common experiences along the recovery journey that many patients share.
 We have collected expert perspectives on some of these experiences into a downloadable Pocket Guide, titled "Recovering Trust: Managing the Emotional Challenges of Recovery During Medication-Assisted Treatment for Addiction."

 Download our free Pocket Guide to learn more about the emotional challenges that many patients face on their road to recovery.